-Richard Sarafian’s surreal cult road movie has a mysterious speed-freak (in all senses of the word) leading police in multiple Western states on an epic chase as he runs into a cross-section post-’60s washouts and recalls the various events of his life (including a spectacular racetrack crash).
+Richard Sarafian’s surreal cult road movie has a mysterious speed freak (in all senses of the word) leading police in multiple Western states on an epic chase as he runs into a cross section of post-’60s washouts and recalls the various events of his life (including a spectacular racetrack crash).
 Meanwhile, a blind small-town radio DJ narrates, encourages, and mythologizes the journey.
 Equal parts art-house whatsit and car-fetish classic, the film works so well thanks to director Sarafian’s ability to shoot a chase, as well as his feel for the landscape.

 Stanley Donen’s classic romantic drama features Albert Finney and Audrey Hepburn as a bitter, affluent married couple driving their Mercedes through France as they flash back over key events in their life together — many of which also involve them driving somewhere.
 Written by Frederic Raphael (who had written Darling and would later write Eyes Wide Shut), the film is a mesmerizing portrait of how love decays.
 And in its constant movement, with its almost frantic tempo, it suggests that time, much like that Mercedes, is kind of a prison when it comes to love.
 The film’s odd tone — propulsive yet melancholy, cutting yet reflective — seems to embody the fact that nothing ever stays the same.

-The Iranian director Abbas Kiarostami has made so many films set in and around cars that I’m starting to think they should give him a Fast & Furious installment, just to see what happens.
+The late Iranian director Abbas Kiarostami made so many films set in and around cars that I sometimes wish he’d gotten a Fast and Furious installment, just so to see what lunacy he might have come up with.
 In this Palme d’Or–winning drama, a middle-aged Iranian man drives around searching for someone who will bury him after he commits suicide.
 That’s a depressing setup, but the film is a lot gentler.
 Kiarostami uses the car both as a psychological and sociological tool — it represents our character’s isolation, but it also represents a way that individuals can have private interactions in this heavily policed religious state.
-(Maybe that’s why the director has filmed cars so often in his work — as have some of his compatriots, like Jafar Panahi.)
 As Kiarostami treats us to extended scenes of his protagonist driving around, the landscape gliding past his windows, something mesmerizing and even kind of exciting emerges.
 In its own way, this is as great a car movie as something more iconic, like Vanishing Point or Two-Lane Blacktop.

-It wasn’t so much that the earlier Fast & the Furious films were realistic.
+It wasn’t so much that the earlier Fast and the Furious films were realistic.
 But in their own crazy way, they had adhered to some semblance of plausibility.
-With their focus on the street-racing subculture, and on the specific capabilities of the cars themselves; they were amped-up carsploitation movies.
-With the fifth entry in the franchise, however, the series went Bond — becoming an international fantasia of increasingly fantastical setpieces, each one more ludicrous than the last.
-There was no reason for it to work, but director Justin Lin (who shepherded four of these movies, in the process turning this franchise from a box-office also-ran to an international phenomenon) captured just the right lighthearted, cartoonish tone to make it all sing.
-The new one, Furious Seven, comes close to topping it — and who knows, maybe it will with the passing of time — but for now, Fast Five remains the pinnacle of this series.
+With their focus on the street-racing subculture, and on the specific capabilities of the cars themselves, they were amped-up carsploitation movies.
+With the fifth entry in the franchise, however, the series went Bond — becoming an international fantasia of increasingly fantastical set pieces, each one more ludicrous than the last.
+There was no reason for it to work, but director Justin Lin (who has now shepherded five of these movies, in the process turning this franchise from a box-office also-ran to an international phenomenon) captured just the right lighthearted, cartoonish tone to make it all sing.
+Furious 7 came close to topping it — and who knows, maybe it will with the passing of time — but for now, Fast Five remains the pinnacle of this series.